Discussion

-What’s One Thing You Would Change About Weston
+What’s One Thing You Would Change About Weston if You Could?

 If you could change one thing about Weston, what would it be?
 Change is often seen by many as complicated, scary, different, but change can bring about so many wonderful emotions and actions as well!
 Please go to the discussion page and leave your comment on what you would like to see change right here in Weston.
 Who knows, your idea may just happen!